 - felony and misdemeanor convictions secured through either guilty pleas and verdicts or “no contest” pleas once the judgment has been entered.6

-Note that the Commission can even take disciplinary action if a teacher successfully completes a court-ordered diversion program following a conviction.
+Note that the Commission can even take disciplinary action if you successfully complete a court-ordered diversion program following a conviction.

 Generally speaking, the Commission can act with respect to a conviction when: